elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     06-16-2013_18.17.00

 and the date is correct.
-The **batch** utility works in the same way except you don&#8217;t specify the time but the process is the same other than that.
+The **batch** utility works in the same way except you don't specify the time but the process is the same other than that.
 You can also block access to **at** just like with **cron**, from the deployment guide:

 > **21.2.7.
 Controlling Access to At and Batch**
 > You can restrict the access to the at and batch commands using the **/etc/at.allow** and **/etc/at.deny** files.
 These access control files use the same format defining one username on each line.
 Mind that no whitespace are permitted in either file.